aaronfc/unnamed-rts/docs/tasks.md

 - [X] 🐛 Enemy not looking for closest enemy continuously
 - [X] 🐛 When dying (enemy or villager) we should remove all listeners (added when selected for example)
 - [X] Add some health bar or similar.
-- [ ] Do more testing about fighting and check the [game document][1]
+- [X] Do more testing about fighting and check the [game document][1]
+- [ ] Add "You survived for XX time" message with a "restart" button when dead.
+Store record?
+- [ ] Camera.
+	- [offline] How the camera should work?
+	- [offline] Document that in the [game document][1].
+	- Implement camera.
+	- Implement map borders.
 - [ ] Tune up the "basic game numbers"?
 Enemy creation random ranges.
 Health.
 Resource.
 Time...
 Adding more resources around the map...
 	- Set waves to happeng every 1 minute increasing in size.
-- [ ] Add "You survived for XX time" message with a "restart" button when dead.
-Store record?
-- [ ] Camera.
-	- [offline] How the camera should work?
-	- [offline] Document that in the [game document][1].
-	- Implement camera.
+	- Set more resources along the map.
 - 🎉 Basic game concept done!
 0.1 version
 - [ ] Look into a proper Events manager.
 We need a way to remove all the listener for a given entity.
 - [ ] Villager refactor: Extract status to Tasks